 There are several types of optional service.
-Most have a direct relationship to certified teaching in the public schools, but there are certain exceptions such as military service.
+Most have a direct relationship to certified teaching in the public schools, but there are certain exceptions such as military service credit.

 To begin the process of purchasing optional service credit, call TRS at (800) 877-7896 and request the optional service type's form.
-In all cases, you must submit the appropriate documentation to TRS to agencies, are required to make contributions to the Teachers' Health Insurance Security Fund (THIS Fund) when making an optional service credit purchase to help finance the Teachers' Retirement Insurance Program.
-Active military service purchases are an exception to this contribution rule.
+In all cases, you must submit the appropriate documentation to TRS to purchase the credit.

-The THIS Fund amount will vary according to the purchase year; it is calculated by using the same rate that was required that year.
-For example, the 1995 THIS contribution rate would apply for a 1995 maternity purchase the credit.
 We urge you to do so at the earliest possible opportunity to avoid disappointment.
 With the passage of time, records may become lost, destroyed, or much more difficult to obtain.
 Once reported to TRS and verified, the qualifying event is a permanent part of your record at TRS and can be used in calculating your benefit estimates.